TC101-demo/TC101-demo.github.io/_pages/submit.md

 ---

 # Submit a new item to our listing
-*Currently, we only offer the option to submit new datasets.*
+*🛈 Currently, we only offer the option to submit new datasets.*
-*We will soon support the possibility of tool submission.*
+*We will soon support the possibility to submit tools.*

+🛈 If you want to **fix a dataset page**, please suggest changes on GitHub using the "Edit this page" link when available.
+You can also [submit new issues](https://github.com/TC101-demo/TC101-demo.github.io/issues/new/choose) to report any problem, and of course you can review and suggest changes for [any part of the code used to generate this website](https://github.com/TC101-demo/TC101-demo.github.io).

+## Submission options
 There are several ways to submit a new item to be included in our listing, as summarized below.
 Please note that **you do not need to be the author of a dataset to submit it**: every contribution is welcome to make this listing as exhaustive and useful as possible.